Posted on Leave a comment

 An assortment of colorful markers beside sketched floral designs and hearts on paper, with a ruler and crafting tools visible on a wooden workspace.

 Want to learn even more on how I designed the layered stencil used to create the design pictured above?
-Check out How to Create a Layered Stencil Design in Silhouette Studio video tutorial HERE on the Silhouette Secrets+ YouTube channel.
+Check out video tutorial below or on the Silhouette Secrets+ YouTube channel.

 Click the images above or the links below to watch these quick tutorials: